Alterdesk/hubot-questionnaire-framework/README.md

 * Timeout milliseconds *(optional)*
 * Timeout callback *(optional)*

-#### Adding a Listener
+#### Adding a Listener manually
-Adding a listener to the control instance by message
+You can also add a listener to the control instance by message manually
 ```javascript
 // Adding a listener after a start command was heard
 control.addListener(msg.message, new Listener(msg, callbackOne, new Answers()));